sithor/KCOR/KCOR_Visual_Guide.md

 # KCOR (Kirsch Cumulative Outcomes Ratio) - Visual Guide

-This document provides a comprehensive visual and geometric illustration of the KCOR methodology for analyzing relative mortality risk between vaccination groups.
+This document provides a comprehensive visual and geometric illustration of the KCOR method for analyzing relative mortality risk between vaccination groups.

 ## Overview